Climber.Org Driving Directions

 Tioga Pass is not particularly steep or narrow, but the speed limits are low and there are lots of pedestrian and animal obstacles not to mention slow drivers in rented motorhomes.
 Speed limits are enforced by radar, particularly near congested areas.

-Click on any black map label or scroll down to trailhead details:
+Click on any black map label or scroll down to details for these trailheads:

-Old Priest Grade (shortcut) Warren Fork and Camp 9 Dana Meadows and Mono Pass Saddlebag Lake Tuolumne Meadows Porcupine Flat and Porcupine Creek White Wolf, Yosemite Creek, Ten Lakes Snow Flat, Olmsted Point, and Tenaya Lake Curry Village Yosemite Valley Crane Flat
+Sonora Pass Lee Vining Gate and Ranger Station Old Priest Grade (shortcut) Warren Fork and Camp 9 Dana Meadows and Mono Pass Saddlebag Lake Tuolumne Meadows Porcupine Flat and Porcupine Creek White Wolf, Yosemite Creek, Ten Lakes Snow Flat, Olmsted Point, May Lake, and Tenaya Lake Curry Village Yosemite Valley Crane Flat Roughly west to east:

 Old Priest Grade (see also Hwy 120 Overview Map)